aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 !!!
 Note

-    Please note that in case of using CVaaS, the correct regional URL where the CVaaS tenant is deployed must be used for the `cv_server` var.
+    Please note that in case of using CVaaS, the correct regional URL where the CVaaS tenant is deployed must be used for the `cv_deploy_server` variable.
 The following are the cluster URLs used in production:

     | Region | URL |
     |--------|-----|